Calotropis: Toxicity

 The milky sap of Calotropis plants is a toxic substance that can cause irritation when it comes into contact with the skin or eyes.
 The sap can be collected from various parts of the plant, including the flowers, stem, and leaves.
 The sap is extremely bitter and turns into a gluey coating that is resistant to soap, therefore it has to be treated immediately once it has fallen into the eye.

 Calotropis species are toxic plants; calotropin, a compound in the latex, is more toxic than strychnine.
 Calotropin is similar in structure to two cardiac glycosides which are responsible for the cytotoxicity of Apocynum cannabinum.
 Extracts from the flowers of Calotropis procera have shown strong cytotoxic activity.

-Cattle often stay away from the plants because of their unpleasant taste and their content of cardiac glycosides.
+Cattle and other animals often stay away from the plants because of their unpleasant taste and their content of cardiac glycosides.

 The toxic ingredients of Calotropis plants, including Calotropis procera, can be preserved in liquid form, and they naturally disintegrate over time.
 Calotropis leaves are used as fodder for animals once they are dried.